 Report language also included praise for the Centers for Medicare & Medicaid Services’ (CMS’) controversial changes to outpatient evaluation and management (E/M) services in the Calendar Year 2020 Medicare Physician Fee Schedule scheduled to take effect January 1, 2021.
 The Committee stated its concern that CMS’ valuation still does not accurately reflect the resources required to deliver them and would therefore be insufficient to sustain the physician workforce in many specialties, claiming it would affect Medicare beneficiaries’ access to care.
 Although report language is non-binding and does not have the force of law, the ACR will continue to reiterate its concern with the impending E/M cuts as the legislative process progresses.

-The committee included a four-year extension (through January 1, 2025) of the current delay in implementing the 2009 United States Preventive Services Task Force (USPSTF) screening mammography recommendations as they apply to Affordable Care Act coverage and any other laws that reference the recommendations.
+The committee included a three-year extension (through January 1, 2025) of the current delay in implementing the 2009 United States Preventive Services Task Force (USPSTF) screening mammography recommendations as they apply to Affordable Care Act coverage and any other laws that reference the recommendations.